God: [spoken while writing A-R-K on ground with a stick] One Act, of, Random, Kindness.

 The Mental Illness of Bullies

 Sadly, the person who poisoned Buddy will never shed a tear.
 People who kill animals are psychopathic or sociopathic.
 They are mentally ill and studies conducted at the University of Chicago have shown their brains are wired differently.
 They feel pleasure when others feel pain.
-I pity them.
-They will never know compassion or love and the people who pretend to be their friends do so out of fear--they know this person has already murdered a living creature.
+I pity their families--they will never know true compassion or love, and the people who pretend to be their friends, their flying monkeys, are friends of fear--they already know the instigator is mentally ill, but they're afraid to admit it, and even more afraid to stand up to him.
 They know he is capable of doing anything to harm others.

 Big-Nosed Kate, the Leader of the Bunny Pack